sahriar-nahin-sazim/sazim-backend-nestjs-assessment-starter-pre/README.md

 ## Description

-Welcome to Sazim.
-Here is a stater code for backend assessment with [NestJS](https://github.com/nestjs/nest)-GraphQL, [Prisma](https://www.prisma.io/) with the power of [Typescript](https://www.typescriptlang.org/).
+Welcome to the Sazim backend assessment starter code.
+This starter project [NestJS](https://github.com/nestjs/nest)-GraphQL, [Prisma](https://www.prisma.io/) with the power of [Typescript](https://www.typescriptlang.org/).
+The following steps should get anyone up and running with the project:

 ### 1. **Clone the repository**
 ```bash